-Plano's Best Restaurants — A Top 10 Guide to the Suburb's Extraordinary Dining Scene | PaperCity Magazine
+Plano's 17 Best Restaurants — A Guide to the Suburb's Extraordinary Dining Scene

 Plano, TX 75024 | Map

-Mexican Sugar is a go-to Mexican restaurant at Plano’s Shops at Legacy for margarita flights, fajitas, tacos, and enchiladas.
+Now in Las Colinas and Uptown Dallas, this Mexican restaurant originated at Plano’s Shops at Legacy.
+It’s popular for its margarita flights, fajitas, tacos, and enchiladas.
 The spot is also open for brunch on weekends, serving mimosas, Cajeta French toast, breakfast tacos, and chilaquiles.

-A second outpost recently opened in Las Colinas as well.
+One of our favorite French restaurants in Dallas, Rise recently expanded once again.
+Opened in 2008 by Hedda Gioia Dowd, this intimate spot (which is also a favorite of former First Lady Laura Bush and host to Martha Stewart last summer) in Inwood Village is known for its savory and sweet soufflé options.
+Don’t miss the marshmallow soup — the bistro’s signature tomato soup with goat cheese.

+A self-proclaimed “winemaker’s restaurant,” this New American food spot is a favorite in Plano for is sustainable tap system with 60 wines, fresh meat and cheese boards, pizzas, pastas, steaks, and seafood.
+It also offers a great brunch on the weekends (from 10 am to 3 pm) with bites like maple banana French toast, a cabernet brunch burger, and Tuscan eggs Benedict.

 Urban Crust